Emmotes/ic_spoilers/docs/uriah.md

 <p>
 <pre>
 {
-    "description": "Brother Uriah creates a wall of magical blades that damages enemies for 10 seconds. ", "long_description": "Brother Uriah creates a wall of whirling, razor-sharp blades of magical energy and sends them flying across the area.
+    "description": "Brother Uriah creates a wall of magical blades that damages enemies for 10 seconds.", "long_description": "Brother Uriah creates a wall of whirling, razor-sharp blades of magical energy and sends them flying across the area.
 The blades come to a stop a short distance in front of the formation forming a barrier that lasts for 10 seconds.
 Each time an enemy passes through the barrier, they take ultimate damage.", "damage_modifier": 0.03,
     "damage_types": ["melee"],